Integrating IEPs into Google Classroom

 ITERATIONS

 Moving from wireframes to prototypes, the overall format stayed consistent, but a key change was the placement of IEP information.
-Initially, IEP details were split across multiple sections (The summary feature was under "People", the goals feature was under "Grades", and Additional information was in a new “IEP Report” tab.)
+In the initial approach, IEP features were distributed across multiple sections of the platform: summaries were placed under “People,” goals were located under “Grades,” and additional data existed in a separate tab.
+This fragmented structure increased cognitive load and made it harder for educators to quickly access the information they needed.

 Goals Iterations